JohnBrann/vgn_docker/README.md

 ## Future Improvements

-- Add more robot embodiments
-- Add further instructions for creating and spawning models into scene
+- Add directions for where someone could collect and train their own model
 - Add some images to the instructions to make setup more clear